In Brief: An Attorney's Take

 How Much Evidence Is Enough for Medical Technology to be Covered by Commercial Payers?

-Author: Kristofer Munroe, JD
+By Kristofer Munroe, JD

 Securing commercial insurance coverage for medical technology often hinges on one critical question: How much evidence is necessary to satisfy payer requirements?
 While "it depends" is a common, albeit frustrating, response, this article seeks to clarify this ambiguity and explain the factors driving the evidence requirements for the creation of medical policies.